pythonarcade/arcade/doc/community/how_to_get_help.rst

 How to Get Help
 ===============

-The best places to get help are the help channels on the `discord`_ server.
+The best places to get help are the help channels on the `Arcade Discord`_ server.
 They are located in the 3rd category from the top in the channel list:

 .. figure:: /images/community/how_to_get_help/discord_help_channels.png